- Medicines to Reduce Breast Cancer Risk

 Raloxifene has many of the same side effects as tamoxifen, but the risks are not so high.

-In the STAR trial, the risk uterine cancer was almost half as much in the raloxifene group as in the tamoxifen group.
-The risk of serious blood clots was also 25% lower.
+In the Study of Tamoxifen And Raloxifene trial, the risk of uterine cancer was almost half as much in the raloxifene group as in the tamoxifen group.
+The risk of serious blood clots was also 25% lower than in women taking tamoxifen.
 Raloxifene also does not seem to be linked to the development of cataracts.